Eurofootball

 Eurofootball (Еврофутбол, Evrofutbol) is the first private Bulgarian bookmaker, as well as the country's largest.
 It began operating on 6 October 1990 and was officially registered in 1993, officially receiving a license on 20 October the same year.
 The first nationwide draw was performed on 21 August 1993.
 Eurofootball has developed its own strategy for community support, namely a social program and sponsorship one.
-For the 16 years of its operation, the company has become the leader in the field on the local market.
+For the 16 years of its operation, the company has become the leader in the field in the local market.

 On 18 February 2002, Eurofootball became a partner of Intralot after the Greek company acquired a 49 percent stake for €11.75 million.
-On 12 August 2003, the company introduced a new centralised national live betting computer system which cost around €10 million.
+On 12 August 2003, the company introduced a new centralised national live betting computer system, which cost around €10 million.

-Eurofootball also prints a sports and betting newspaper by the same name, which is distributed twice weekly.
+Eurofootball also prints a sports and betting newspaper by the same name, which is distributed twice-weekly.
 Among its other products is the annual statistical book Football Programmes and the book Systems for your Success.